kenpachisparks/automateSendingMessages/README.md

 # automateSendingMessages

-For this Code to work you would run this in Applescript or another language that cna use Applescript like Python.
+For this Code to work you would run this in Applescript or another language that can use Applescript like Python.

-You would remove (* from the beginning of line 1 and *) from the end of line 3 Then add the (* at teh beginnign of line 6 and *) at the end of line 9
+You would remove (* from the beginning of line 1 and *) from the end of line 3 Then add the (* at the beginnign of line 6 and *) at the end of line 9

 Run AppleScript and you will get a print out like